Kate Ramsay: Creation and casting

 In February 2009, a reporter for Channel 5 announced Neighbours were introducing a new generation of the Ramsay family to the show.
-At the time of the casting announcement, the Ramsays had not appeared in Neighbours for over a decade.
+The Ramsays had not appeared regularly in Neighbours since 2001.
 Executive producer Susan Bower said the introduction of the new Ramsay family members was based on the American drama series Party of Five.
 Bower explained "We have three orphans, basically.
 That, as you can imagine, has a tremendous amount of story material with it and they're fabulous!
 Wait until you see this cast.
 They just clicked".
 Bower introduced the new characters despite the show receiving criticism because they did not have a nuclear or "normal" family.

 Brisbane actress Ashleigh Brewer arrived in Melbourne the week after graduating from her school to scout around casting agents and look for acting work.
 While she was in the city, Brewer successfully auditioned for an ongoing role in Neighbours as Kate Ramsay, the eldest member of the new Ramsay family.
 Brewer told the official Neighbours website getting the part of Kate was "beyond any expectations" and a dream come true.
 The actress relocated to Melbourne for filming and she made her debut as Kate on 15 May 2009.
 Brewer's on screen siblings, Harry (Will Moore) and Sophie (Kaiya Jones) followed shortly after.
 Of her character, Brewer said "I almost feel like viewers know Kate already because of the Ramsay history which makes playing her even more exciting."
 In December 2011, a reporter from the Herald Sun reported Brewer had signed a new contract to stay with Neighbours until March 2013.
 On 19 July 2013, Brewer celebrated filming 1000 episodes.